 The course explores topical societal questions such as:

-- How do we shape our own identity and self?
+- How do we shape our own identities?

-- you will receive 12 hours per week dedicated teaching support in year one and additional staff guidance throughout your first year
+- In your first year, you will receive 12 hours per week of dedicated teaching support, as well as additional staff support and guidance.

-- in year two a minimum of 10 hours teaching per week is provided and you will have greater flexibility to shape your own study week supported by one-to-one and group tutorials
+- In year two, a minimum of 10 hours of teaching per week is provided, supported by one-to-one and group tutorials.
+You will have greater flexibility to shape your study schedule.

-- in year three eight hours of classroom-based teaching per week is provided and you will meet regularly with your dissertation supervisor.
+- In your final year, eight hours of classroom-based teaching per week is provided and you will meet regularly with your dissertation supervisor.
 Supervisors take on the role of personal tutors as well as providing expert support in your chosen area of research.